 The University of Minnesota Law School offers concentrations in Business Law, Criminal Justice, Environmental and Energy Law, Health Law and Bioethics, Human Rights Law, Intellectual Property and Technology Law, International Law, and Labor and Employment Law, drawing from the expertise of our faculty and interdisciplinary partnerships with other University of Minnesota programs.

 Concentrations build upon and complement the Law School's standard curriculum.
 Interested students are encouraged to confer early in their legal education with the faculty chair of a given concentration to discuss their intended course of study and how a concentration could enhance their career development.

-Students graduating in or after May 2015, should consult the Policy on Concentrations, adopted by the Faculty in October 2014.
-Updated lists of the courses that are required, recommended, and eligible for each concentration will be posted as an appendix to the Policy; students seeking to complete a concentration should consult the updated lists when they become available.
+Students should consult the Policy on Concentrations to see the requirements for completing a concentration, including the list of courses that are required, recommended, and eligible for each concentration, located in an appendix to the policy.
 Graduating students must file a Concentration Completion Memorandum with the concentration chair by the last day of October (for December graduation) or March (for May graduation).

 Steps to Formalize a Concentration

 1.)
 Students who wish to pursue a concentration should identify the concentration as early as possible (usually during second year for J.D. students and the first semester for LL.M. students) and should contact the relevant faculty chair or designated staff to begin the advising process.